hackclub/hackclub/workshops/cloud9/README.md

 ## Login with GitHub

-First, make sure you have a github account.
-If you don't have one, follow the guide for making one located [here](https://github.com/hackclub/hackclub/tree/master/playbook/workshops/portfolio#creating-a-github-account).
+First, make sure you have a GitHub account.
+If you don't have one, follow the guide [here](https://github.com/hackclub/hackclub/tree/master/playbook/workshops/portfolio#creating-a-github-account).

 Now that you have a GitHub account, you can login to Cloud9 with GitHub.
-Go to http://c9.io and click on the "octocat" icon in the top corner, as demonstrated
+Go to https://c9.io and click on the "octocat" icon in the top corner as demonstrated
 below:

 ![](img/github-login.gif)